ChetanNain/AWS-CDK-HandsOn/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Other Useful Commands

+* `cdk list`   list down all the resources in the stack locally
+* `cdk diff`   list down differences between what we have locally and globally
+* `cdk doctor` helps in listing down problems within cdk